Critical Questions You Must Answer for A Successful Website Design

 - Who will be updating or maintaining the website?

 Building a website is no different than any other construction project.
-You need lumber, nails, drywall, and countless other raw materials to build.
+You need lumber, nails, drywall, and countless other raw materials to build a structure.
 Websites have similar material requirements—text, images, and video are just a few of them.

 - Have you assessed your existing website content?
 Is it out of date or stale?